Automattic/jetpack/projects/plugins/jetpack/_inc/client/components/auth-iframe/README.md

 - *height* - the iframe height.
 Defaults to `220`
 - *scrollToIframe* - whether after iframe rendering, window should scroll to it's current position.
 Defaults to `true`.
 - *onAuthorized* - a function associated to the successful authorization.
-- *source* - where the component is displayed, passed into WP.com for further use.
+- *location* - where the component is displayed, passed into WP.com for further use.

 ## General Usage: